 All Facts about IQ 161

-With an IQ 161, you are among the most intellectual people in our society.
-As a result, an IQ 161 is clearly excellent.
-Of course, if your score is IQ 161, you already know that IQ 161 is an excellent score.
+Having an IQ of 161, you are among the most intellectual people in our society.
+As a result, an IQ of 161 is obviously excellent.
+Definitely, 161 IQ - the top tier of an exceptionally intelligent group - is proof that you are indeed a genius.

 I. What does an IQ 161 mean?